 - more than £500,000: 4%

-Where there is both premium and rent, and the average rent is more than £1,000 per annum, there is no zero rate threshold for the premium.
-SDLT is payable on the whole of the premium at 1% up to £250,000 (and at the usual rates for higher premiums).
-SDLT is payable on the rent in the usual way.
+These rules operate independently so both sets of rules should be applied when there is both premium and rent.
+There was an exception to this which applied prior to 17 March 2016 but which has now been removed: where the average rent was more than £1,000 per annum, there was no zero rate threshold for the premium and SDLT was payable on the whole of the premium at 1% up to £250,000 (and at the usual rates for higher premiums).

 When do I need to make an SDLT return?